1930: Lumber was packed in from West Fork under contract and stored for a cabin on Bald Ridge. (A History of the Siskiyou National Forest - 1939)

 1933: A lookout house was constructed.

-April 6, 1934: Panorama photos were taken by Rittenhouse and Arnst.
+April 6, 1934 Panorama photos taken By: James Rittenhouse & Albert Arnst

 October 11, 1934: "Mr. Ostrander and I went up to Rocky Peak Lookout and looked over the trail which he purposes to build.
 I instructed him as soon as weather conditions would permit to start on the trail and build it through to the end of the road in the south end.
 This will be rather hard country to construct a telephone line through as about two-thirds of the way would have to be a pole line and I think most of them would have to be tripods as the country is so rocky it would be impossible to set a pole."
 (P.S.
 King Field Report)